The man is pressed into the lime green decor,

 The barman glances at the silver case,

-The man has pulled his cigarettes from.
+The man pulls his cigarettes from.

 I am aware of a pulsing at my throat.